-As of December 31, 2022, the company had total liabilities of 3,266.93 million baht, an increase of 179.66 million baht from the previous year, or 5.21% of total liabilities at the end of 2021 at 3,446.59 million baht - corresponding to the increase in average car purchase prices for rental cars at the end of the year.
+As of December 31, 2023, the company had total liabilities of 3,500.08 million baht, an increase of 233.15 million baht from the previous year, or 7.14 percent of total liabilities at the end of 2022 at 3,266.93 million baht.
+The increase in liabilities came from acquiring vehicles for leasing, which increased during the year, with a significant portion towards the end of the year, as a result of delivering vehicles according to lease agreements to major customers.

-The total liabilities as of December 31, 2022 accounted for 58.35 percent of total assets, of which are current liabilities and non-current liabilities of 48.45 percent (loan from financial institutions and stocks due sending the proportion of total current liabilities to increase by 10.55 percent) and 51.54 percent respectively, in comparison with total liabilities as of December 31, 2021, of 60.43 percent of total assets, which are current liabilities and non-current liabilities of 37.91 percent and 62.09 percent respectively.
+The total liabilities as of December 31, 2023 accounted for 59.51 percent of total assets, of which are current liabilities and non-current liabilities of 28.35 percent and 71.65 percent (loan from financial institutions and stocks due sending the proportion of total current liabilities to increase by 10.55 percent) and 58.38 percent respectively, in comparison with total liabilities as of December 31, 2022, of 60.43 percent of total assets, which are current liabilities and non-current liabilities of 48.46 percent and 51.54 percent respectively.